-This is the first of six articles from my hikes in Jotunheimen (literally “Home of Giants”), a large mountainous area in southern Norway.
+Join me on a hike from Gjendesheim to Glitterheim (23 km).
+This is the first of six in Jotunheimen (literally “Home of Giants”), a large mountainous area in southern Norway.

 The series was first published on Sandalsand Norge, the Norwegian language part of this travel blog.

 Most of Jotunheimen is legally protected as a national park.
 It contains the 29 highest mountains in the country, all more than 2,000 metres high.
 In addition there are rivers, lakes, moors and plateaus making it a very diverse territory to climb or hike in.

 The Norwegian Mountain Touring Association runs several mountain lodges inside the national park, and maintains a network of well marked trails between the lodges and the peaks.
 Visitors should bring a map and compass or at least a GPS navigator.
 The lodges are staffed and well equipped for accommodation, food and other amenities.
 They stay open in the summer season and at least part of the winter season.

 What to discover